-The response from the security standpoint
+The answer from the security standpoint

-THE ROLE OF THE ARMED FORCES.
+THE ROLE OF THE ARMED FORCES

 In the current circumstances that our country is going through, it is necessary to remember the main role of the Armed Forces is the defense of the territory, Chilean sea and the protection of national interests wherever they are located.
 Undertaking the above allow us to be a sovereign and politically independent nation, to enjoy democracy and to move towards a sustainable and inclusive development.

-The Constitution, in its article 101, states that the Armed Forces exist for the defense of the Motherland and that they are essential for the protection of our national security.
+The Constitution, in its article 101, states that the Armed Forces exist for the defense of the police forces or to help people affected by natural phenomena.

+Motherland and that they are essential for the protection of our national security.
 The recent events show us that national security not only can be under risk due to a possible aggression by other countries, but also by internal and external factors or what is worst by the sum of both of them.

-The Armed Forces are required, under extreme circumstances, wars or natural disasters, to defend us from an external aggression, to reestablish order when the turmoil overwhelms police forces or to help people affected by natural phenomena.
+The Armed Forces are required, under extreme circumstances, wars or natural disasters, to defend us from an external aggression, to reestablish order when the turmoil overwhelms